fetsorn/as-msgpack/README.md

-# @polywrap/wasm-as
+# @fetsorn/as-msgpack

-The AssemblyScript implementation of the WRAP Wasm runtime.
+The AssemblyScript implementation of msgpack.